-Bulgur is one of the ingredients we use very often but not in a porridge form.
+Bulgur is one of the ingredients we use very often but not in a breakfast dish.
 We are on the savory side when we think of bulgur and we mostly make a bulgur pilaf or bulgur salad called kisir with it.
-Also, you might have heard about the most popular street foods, Cigkofte too.
+Also, you might have heard about one of the most popular street foods, Cigkofte too.